ThoughtWorks-SEA/developer-training/docs/backend/express-joi-validation.md

 ## Schema and validation

-A schema is a very concise way to describe (in code) what data you expect to recieve from the client.
+A schema is a very concise way to describe (in code) what data you expect to receive from the client.

 You can validate your JavaScript object against the Joi schema and get a result object that contains a value and an error attribute.